Investing Strategy Research

 7. Most stock software contains Beta calculations but not alpha.

-In summary, alpha measures how well a security performs compared to the market.
-Beta measures how volatile a security is relative to the market.
+In summary, alpha measures how well a security performs compared to the market, while beta measures how volatile a security is relative to the market.
 Both Alpha and Beta are important factors to consider when making investment decisions.

 Beat The Market, Avoid Crashes & Lower Your Risks